PeteyChan/SimpleECS/README.md

     float_value = int_value * 100;                            // queries operate only on entities that match both the query
 }));                                                          // filter and contains all the foreach parameters

-query.Foreach( (Entity entity, ref int value ) =>         // you can access the owner entity by putting it before the components
+query.Foreach( (Entity entity, ref int value ) =>         // you can access the current entity by putting it before the components
 {                                                         // without modifiers.
   Console.WriteLine($"{entity} value is {value}");
 });

 var all_entities = world.CreateQuery();   // a simple way to match against all entities is to make a query with no filters

-foreach(var archetype in query)   // you can iterate over matching archetypes with foreach {
-  // do something
-}
+query.GetEntities();    // returns a copy of all entities currently matching the query

+query.GetArchetypes();  // returns a copy of all archetypes currently matching the query

+query.Clear();          // clears query filters, the query will now match against all components

+query.GetHasFilterTypes(); // returns all types in the Has() filter

+query.GetNotFilterTypes(); // returns all types in the Not() filter

 query.DestroyMatching();   // destroys all archtypes and their entities matching the query
-                                  // its the most efficient way to destroy entities
 ```

-During query.Foreach structural changes are cached and applied after iteration is complete.
+During query.Foreach, fucntions that cause structural changes to the ECS are cached
+and applied after iteration is complete.
 This is to prevent iterator invalidation.
-Functions that cause structural changes are:
+Some functions that cause structural changes are:
   * entity.Set()
   * entity.Remove()
   * entity.Transfer()